Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Identification of the VARMA

-The \textit{echelon form methodology} expresses the VARMA in canonical echelon form through the estimation of Kronecker indices.
-Recent advances (e.g., \cite{poskitt2016}) involve new techniques to determine the Kronecker invariants.
-It is a popularly adopted VARMA identification strategy mainly thanks to its parsimony and practicality in implementation since it can be fully automated.
-Nevertheless, its reputation as a ``very complicated procedure" \cite{athanasopoulos2012} has kept practitioners from using VARMA, as these disadvantages stand in sharp contrast with the relative ease and accessibility of VARs.

-The \textit{scalar-component methodology} identifies scalar component models (SCM) embedded in the VARMA using canonical correlation analysis-based tests, and subsequently develops a fully identified structural form through a series of logical deductions and additional tests.
-While it has some flexibility merits vis-a-vis the echelon form, SCM is difficult to automate as it still requires judgment and intervention from the user at various steps \citep{athanasopoulos2012}.

-The \textit{final equations form methodology} expresses the VARMA in final equations form under which the AR operator is the identity times a scalar polynomial in $L$.
-Despite the echelon form's complexity vis-a-vis the final equations form, the former is usually preferred in practice as it often involves fewer free parameters which, in turn, eases the numerical problems in estimation \citep{Lutkepohl05}.
-Inspired by the simplicity of the final equations form, \citet{dufour2014} introduce new VARMA identification schemes that overcome the final equations form's disadvantage of typically providing identification restrictions that are far away from VAR structures.
-These newly proposed schemes can be interpreted as simple extensions of VARs, and are likely to appeal to practitioners given their preference for VARs.

-While these identification schemes each have their merits, we propose a new optimization-based identification procedure that is, to our knowledge, the first to fully align identification with estimation.
+A key consequence of this proposition is that our identification target can be defined by optimizing over the solution set of this Yule-Walker type equation.
+Further, we can use sample analogues of $\rho_{zy}$ and $\Sigma_z$ in our estimation step to search for this target in a data-driven fashion.

-\subsection{Optimization-based identification}
+\subsection{Optimization-based Identification}

-In this paper, we rely on strongly convex optimization to establish identification for VARMA models.
-Among all feasible AR and MA matrix pairs, we look for the one that gives the most parsimonious representation of the VARMA.
-Specifically, we measure parsimony through a pair of convex regularizers, $\mathcal{P}_{\text{AR}}(\Phi)$ and $\mathcal{P}_{\text{MA}}(\Theta)$.
-Our identification results apply equally well to any convex function: One can consider, amongst others, the $\ell_1$-norm, the $\ell_2$-norm, the nuclear norm, and combinations thereof.
+We rely on strongly convex optimization to establish identification for VARMA models.
+Among all feasible AR and MA matrix pairs, we look for the one that gives the most parsimonious VARMA representation.
+We measure parsimony through a pair of convex regularizers, $\mathcal{P}_{\text{AR}}(\Phi)$ and $\mathcal{P}_{\text{MA}}(\Theta)$.
+Our identification results apply equally well to any convex function: one may consider, amongst others, the $\ell_1$-norm, the $\ell_2$-norm, the nuclear norm, and combinations thereof.
 Our methodology also allows for a different choice of convex function for the AR and MA matrices if prior knowledge would allow a more informed modeling approach.
-This might be particularly useful in economics, for instance, where one is mainly interested in a parsimonious AR structure for interpretability, but can allow for a non-sparse MA polynomial to increase forecast accuracy.
+This might be particularly useful in economics, for instance, where one may be interested in a parsimonious AR structure for interpretability, but can allow for a non-sparse MA polynomial to increase forecast accuracy.

 We now define the \textit{regularized} equivalence class of VARMA representations as